sourcenetwork/defradb/docs/config.md

 Path to store encrypted key files in.
 Defaults to `keys`.

-When set to an empty string the default OS key management will be used.

 ## `keyring.disabled`

 Disable the keyring and generate ephemeral keys instead.
 Defaults to `false`.